johnelliott/www-tdays/README.md

 # www-tdays

-website displaying the number of days since Trump was elected
+website displaying the number of days since Trump was inaugurated

 ## module
 for the module, see: https://github.com/johnelliott/tdays/